 How does a VPN work?

-Full encryption: All the traffic that is going from your computer is encrypted passing through the VPN server.
-This encryption prevents any interception of the message to be meaningless which prevents hackers, ISPs (Internet Service Providers) or Government organizations from keeping track or stealing your online activities.
+All the traffic from your computer is encrypted, passing through the VPN server.
+This encryption prevents any interception of the message from being meaningless, which prevents hackers, ISPs (Internet Service Providers), or Government organizations from keeping track of or stealing your online activities.

-Speed: While using a VPN, the data passes through the VPN server while doing the encryptions which result in a slightly slower connection.
-However this decrease in speed in barely noticeable.
-Note that if you’re suffering from ISP throttling or network congestions, using a VPN will actually speed up your connection.
+While using a VPN, the data passes through the VPN server while encryptions, resulting in a slightly slower connection.
+However, this decrease in speed is barely noticeable.
+A VPN will speed up your connection if you suffer from ISP throttling or network congestion.

-Compatible with most devices: Everybody wants to be secure and anonymous online without prying eyes.
+Everybody wants to be secure and anonymous online without prying eyes.
 The best VPN providers will provide VPNs for the most common systems.
-If you have a Windows or Linux or Mac or Android or iOS operating system, there's a VPN for you.
-There are also VPN software that you can install in your routers.
+If you have a Windows, Linux, Mac, Android, or iOS operating system, there's a VPN.
+There is also VPN software that you can install on your routers.

-Ease of use: When it comes to the inner workings of a VPN is a bit technical and complicated but to use a VPN is super easy.
-First you will need to register to a VPN provider > Download the VPN software > select the country you would like to connect to.
+When it comes to the inner workings of a VPN are a bit technical and complicated, but using a VPN is super easy.
+First, register with a VPN provider > Download the VPN software > and select the country you want to connect to.
 That's it!
-Simple as that which doesn't require any technical skills or previous knowledge.
+Simple as that, which doesn't require any technical skills or previous knowledge.

-Bypassing censorships: When accessing the internet through a VPN, you will appear as you are appearing from the country that you chose.
-Your original IP will be masked with the new locations server IP address giving you restriction free access to sites and streaming services like social media and Netflix.
+When accessing the internet through a VPN, you will appear as you appear from the country that you chose.
+In addition, your original IP will be masked with the new location IP address server giving you restriction-free access to sites and streaming services like social media and Netflix.